By Rabbi Moshe Bloom

 Wishing everyone a good and sweet New Year, a year when we will merit to advance the entire world towards its eternal destiny.

 Rabbi Moshe Bloom is head of the English department of Torah VeHa’aretz Institute.
 Torah VeHa’aretz Institute (the Institute for Torah and the Land of Israel) engages in research, public education, and the application of contemporary halachic issues that come to the fore in the bond between Torah and the Land of Israel today.
-Recently, the Institute opened an English department to cater to the English-speaking public living in Israel and abroad.
-For additional information and inquiries, e-mail email@example.com or call 972-8-684-7325.
+For additional information and inquiries, email firstname.lastname@example.org or call 972-8-684-7325.